You can find Backup & Restore under Database Management by clicking the hamburger icon on the upper-left of the page.

 Restoring a Manually Saved Backup

-You can use the Download as Excel File or Text feature that can be accessed on the listing page of a form from Tools to export multiple entries.
+You can click the Download as Excel File or Text and choose From Backup that can be accessed on the listing page of a form from Tools to export multiple entries.